jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/me/index.md

 - Fought Nightmares like SimpleDateFormat not being thread-safe
 - Server and Clientside development

-In `2003`, I joined one of the largest projects of my career — building multi-channel banking architectures spanning internal UIs, call-center tools, public websites, and huge middleware systems for credit cards, loans, and external credit checks (Schufa, InFoScore - sigh).
+In `2003`, I joined one of the largest projects of my career — building multi-channel banking architectures for Postbank spanning internal UIs, call-center tools, public websites, and huge middleware systems for credit cards, loans, and external credit checks (Schufa, InFoScore - sigh).
 Overall we build hugh service layers to combine shadow databases and SAP and introduced configurable process engines all in
 - JAVA, EJBs
 - some Cobol, BTX
-- SAP...
+- SAP R3 (Banking) ... and UML

 `2006` I started building a custom Swing-based SQL editor for Depfa Bank’s Summit platform, automating UI generation from hundreds of database tables to display and edit 1:1, 1:n, n:m relations properly.